 We followed the same methodology at the receive side of the router, by following the invoked function calls and accumulating their costs.
-We found that frame reception from kernel to user-space adds another 87.76 $\mu$ s, with these calls corresponding to 40.45% of the router's total number of cycles.
+We found that frame reception from kernel to user-space adds another $87.76\,\mu\mathrm{s}$ , with these calls corresponding to 40.45% of the router's total number of cycles.
 This suggests that 32.68% + 40.45% = 73.13% of the router's total number of cycles are spent on the overhead of executing read/write frame operations from/to user-space to/from the kernel-space driver.
-Frame reception is more expensive than frame transmission for two reasons: (i) the application has to allocate user-space memory in order to accommodate the received frame which has to be copied from the skbuffs hosted in the kernel's memory area, and (ii) FastClick computes a timestamp for each received frame.
-Both operations invoke extra, per packet system calls using the malloc, memset and ioctl commands.
-Out of the 7.77% difference between reception (40.45%) and transmission (32.68%) costs, the former memory-related reason occupied the vast majority of the time (91% versus 9% for timestamping).
+Frame reception is more expensive than frame transmission for two reasons: (i) the application has to allocate user-space memory in order to accommodate the received frame which has to be copied from the skbuffs hosted in the kernel's memory area (see also §6.3.1.2), and (ii) FastClick's user-space FromDevice element computes a timestamp for each received frame.
+Both operations invoke extra, per packet system calls using the malloc, memset, and ioctl commands.
+Out of the 7.77% difference between reception (40.45%) and transmission (32.68%) costs, the former memory-related reasons occupied the vast majority of the time (91% versus 9% for timestamping).